namuan/crypto-folio/README.md

 ### Installation:

-Make sure you are using Python 3.6
+Make sure you are using Python 3.6.
+The script uses matplotlib so please have a look at this [Faq](https://matplotlib.org/faq/virtualenv_faq.html) if you are running python in a virtual environment.

 Install python dependencies